nicoabarca/mddrt/README.md

 )
 ```
 > **WARNING**
-> Not all output file formats of Graphviz are disponible to display in environments like Jupyter Notebook or Google Colab.
+> Not all output file formats of Graphviz are available to display in environments like Jupyter Notebook or Google Colab.

 ### Save the generated DRT diagram